mkleemann/gimp-scripts/README.md

 ## Ingress Banner Slicer

 Never heard of [Ingress](https://ingress.com)?
-This script may not for you.
-But who knows, it might be of use for slicing images into rows of 6 tiles with or without gaps between.
+This script may not be for you.
+But who knows, it might be of use for slicing images into rows of 6 tiles with or without gaps between them.
 The intention is to prepare images for [Ingress](https://ingress.com) mission banners, the favorite way to do missions, to show in your agent profile within the scanner app.
 An overview of already created banners can be found at [Bannergress](https://bannergress.com).